5 Habits of Highly Effective Female Business Owners

 by Michele Wade, on Aug 11, 2020 10:07:37 AM

 According to American Express’ 2019 State of Women-Owned Businesses Report, employment by woman-owned companies (WOBs) in the transportation and warehousing industry increased 10 percent between 2014 and 2019.
 Even more impressive, total revenue by WOBs in the industry was up 28 percent during that same time period.
-In its 2020 list of Top Woman-Owned Businesses, Women In Trucking shines a light on 12 outstanding performers from this widening field. *NOTE: Nominations are open for the 2021 Top Woman-Owned Businesses in Transportation.
-Nominate here
+In its 2020 list of Top Woman-Owned Businesses, Women In Trucking shines a light on 12 outstanding performers from this widening field.
+STAY TUNED: The 2021 Top Woman-Owned Businesses in Transportation will be named August 2!

 How do these leaders and their companies deliver such a remarkable performance?
 In a review of their winning nominations, a number of common themes repeatedly rise to the surface.
 With a nod to author Stephen R. Covey, following are 5 Habits of Highly Effective Female Business Owners.